Bits and bytes: know the difference

 What are bits and bytes?

-- Bits are usually used to measure connection speed, normally in the form of megabits
+Bits are typically used to measure connection speed in megabits (Mb)

 Bits, bytes, and broadband

-For example, if you want to download a file of 150 megabytes and you know your connection speed is 25 megabits per second:
+Let's say you want to download a 150 megabyte (MB) file.
+If your connection speed is 25 megabits per second (Mbps), how long will it take?

 However connection speeds aren’t always perfect, and there are a number of things that can interfere with your broadband - learn more with our guide to broadband speed.